ray-project/llm-numbers/README.md

 # Next Steps

-Review the up-to-date metrics referenced in this blog in the following [Github repo](https://github.com/ray-project/llm-numbers).  \
- \
 See our earlier [blog series on solving Generative AI infrastructure](https://www.anyscale.com/blog/ray-common-production-challenges-for-generative-ai-infrastructure) and [using LangChain with Ray](https://www.anyscale.com/blog/llm-open-source-search-engine-langchain-ray). \
  \
 If you are interested in learning more about Ray, see [Ray.io](http://ray.io/) and [Docs.Ray.io](http://docs.ray.io/). \